 At $98, it’s considerably more affordable and also looks great.

 Best pinpoint dress shirt

 SG Says: We were psyched when The Tie Bar, purveyor of surprisingly affordable and even more surprisingly stylish ties, expanded into shirting.

 Their pinpoint dress shirt, at just $55, is a steal at twice the price.

 Best twill dress shirt

-SG Says: Business Insider agrees with us that this Brooks Brothers Golden Fleece style is the top of the tops.
+According to Business Insider, this Brooks Brothers Golden Fleece style is the top of the tops.

 Best oxford dress shirt

 SG Says: This is a sportier shirt, so feel free to dress it up with a suit or down with jeans and sneakers.